PosturingDestitution/academia/README.md

-After being demoralized and disappointed by the American education system, I have decided to educate myself.
-This repository is the result.
+After being demoralized by the American education system, I have made this repo.